Table of Contents

 - A corona is a distinctive atmosphere of plasma that surrounds the Sun and other celestial bodies.

-- One of the four fundamental states of matter, the others being solid, liquid, and gas.
+- Plasma is one of the four fundamental states of matter, the others being solid, liquid, and gas.

 - Lightning and electric sparks are everyday examples of phenomena made from plasma.